-Dennis Donovan is the national organizer of Public Achievement at the Sabo Center for Democracy and Citizenship located at Augsburg University in Minneapolis, Minnesota.
-Donovan collaborated with Harry Boyte to develop the citizen education initiative Public Achievement.
-Since 1997, Donovan has worked with K-12 schools, colleges, universities, and community groups across the country and abroad as a speaker, trainer, consultant and coach.
-In Minnesota, he has worked with legislators, veterans, non-profit organizations, life time offenders, city elected and non-elected leaders, Humphrey School of Public Affairs Policy Fellows, Mandela Fellows, International Fellows, and students in the University of Minnesota Humphrey School of Public Affairs, Leadership Minor Program, Somali Student Association, student -athletes, Carlson School of Management, among others.
+Dennis Donovan is the national organizer of Public Achievement at the Sabo Center for Democracy and Citizenship at Augsburg University in Minneapolis, Minnesota.
+Donovan collaborated with Harry Boyte to develop Public Achievement, a citizen education initiative.
+Since 1997, Donovan has worked with K-12 schools, colleges, universities, and community groups across the country and abroad as a speaker, trainer, consultant, and coach.
+In Minnesota, he has worked with legislators, veterans, non-profit organizations, lifetime offenders, and elected and non-elected city leaders; Humphrey School of Public Affairs Policy Fellows, Mandela Fellows, and International Fellows; and University of Minnesota student-athletes and students from the Humphrey School, Leadership Minor Program, Somali Student Association, and Carlson School of Management, among others.

 In 2000, Donovan was invited to participate in the Salzburg Seminar in Salzburg, Austria, a program that convenes innovative thinkers from different cultures and institutions across the world to identify critical international problems and generate creative and practical solutions to address them.
-He was invited back as a speaker in 2003, for a seminar on Youth and Civic Participation.
-Since then, he has worked with over 20 countries with Japan, Mexico, and Ghana being the most recent.
+He was invited back as a speaker in 2003 for a seminar on Youth and Civic Participation.
+Since then, he has worked with over 20 countries, with Japan, Mexico, and Ghana being the most recent.